Pahadi10/DSA/README.md

 ## Contents

-The repository is organized by topic.
+The repository is organized by topics.
 Each folder contains solutions to problems related to that specific topic.
 Below is a list of topics covered:

 - Arrays
 - Basic Maths
 - Character Arrays & Strings
 - Functions
 - Patterns
-- Pointers
+- Recursion
 - Searching
 - Sorting
-More to come..
+- More to come..

 ## How to Use This Repository